 Responsibilities for granting and managing water licences and approvals are split between NRAR and WaterNSW.
 NRAR is responsible for water access licences and associated approvals required by or for:

-- government agencies, including other NSW government agencies, local councils and the Commonwealth
+- government agencies, including NSW and Commonwealth government agencies and councils

 - irrigation corporations

-- major developments (state significant developments and state significant infrastructure)
+- entities undertaking major developments (state significant developments and state significant infrastructure).

 WaterNSW is responsible for water access licences and associated approvals required by: